“We want people to build a relationship with Esther, and we hope that opens the door and makes them start questioning everything else.”

 That savvy approach isn’t surprising, coming from two entrepreneurs who have run their own businesses for most of their working lives.
 (After Steve graduated from Georgetown District High School in 2001, he moved back to his hometown of Mississauga, Ontario and became a real estate agent.)
 But it’s not all about business strategy—far from it.

 Steve also had cats and dogs around the house, as well as a pet snake.
 Before setting his sights on real estate, he had dreams of becoming a veterinarian or marine biologist.
-“I was the kid who brought home an injured squirrel or a bird who had fallen out of a tree,” says Steve.
+“I was the kid who brought home an injured squirrel or a bird who had fallen out of a tree,” he says.
 “That was me; rescuing turtles off roads, all that sort of stuff.”

 The pair met in Mississauga in 2001, when both were working at Montana’s Cookhouse Restaurant—Steve as a bartender/waiter, Derek as a magician.
 They quickly became a couple, bonding in part over their shared love of animals.
 (To this day, Esther shares the house with two dogs, two cats, three rabbits and “a handful of minnows.”)
 But since bringing Esther home, their animal love has grown into a deeper respect for the role animals have in their lives, and how they want to treat all living creatures.